-We strongly recommend that you provide a means for the Looker Support team to access your Looker application.
+If you are hosting your own Looker deployment, we strongly recommend that you provide a means for the Looker support team to access your Looker application.
 This helps us answer questions and resolve issues as quickly as possible.
-This document describes the most common options.

-Our preferred option is to whitelist the traffic from our secure gateway IP address to your Looker application.
+You can enable support by whitelisting the traffic from our secure gateway IP address to your Looker application.
 Looker access to the secure gateway is strictly controlled and secured with multifactor authentication.
+The IP to whitelist is different than the IP addresses that Looker hosts customers on.
 For the IP address to whitelist, contact your Looker analyst or Looker support.

 The destination will be your Looker application’s host and HTTPS port, generally 9999.
-This hostname/IP will need to be publicly routable from the internet.
+This hostname/IP needs to be publicly routable from the internet.
 See this American Registry for Internet Numbers page for more information on private addresses.

-After you have added Support Team access you’re ready to setup Looker monitoring.
+After that, you’re ready to set up Looker monitoring.